patrickjames242/react-extend-components/README.md

 <HeaderView>Custom Text</HeaderView> // TypeScript error!
 There is no children prop type associated with this component!
 ```
-If you want to give users the ability add a `children` prop, add it to your custom props type information.
+If you want to give users the ability to add a `children` prop, add it to your custom props type information.

 ```tsx
 import { ComponentBuilders } from './ComponentBuilders';